 Can I Apply for Both Loans?

 The short answer is: yes.
-Businesses that have already applied to Disaster Loans can also apply for a Paycheck Protection Plan loan.
+Businesses that have already applied to Disaster Loans can also apply for a Paycheck Protection Program loan.
 However, businesses cannot apply for both loans if they are for the same purpose and amount.

 This is a special case due to the COVID-19 crisis.
 Traditionally, you would not be able to receive multiple loans from the SBA.